DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Methods

 \subsection{Preliminaries}

-\paragraph{End-to-End planning} In the autonomous driving domain, the end-to-end planning requires the planning system to output a future trajectory $T$ based on input sensor data, like RGB image or Lidar point cloud:
+\paragraph{End-to-End planning \& Selection-based planning} In autonomous driving, the end-to-end planning requires the planning system to output a future trajectory $T$ based on input sensor data, like RGB image or Lidar point cloud:

 where the trajectory $T$ can be represented as a sequence of vehicle locations $(u_1, u_2, ..., u_l)$ or a sequence of controller actions $(a_1, a_2, ..., a_l)$, and $l$ denotes the sequence length.